CLOSED CHURCHES WITHIN THE

 From US 11 in the village of Hunlock Creek,

-go 6 miles west on Main Road, through the village of Muhlenburg, to the Y
+go 6 miles west on Main Road, through the village of Muhlenburg,

-intersection with Silo Road.
-Bear right
+to the Y intersection with Silo Road.

-on Silo Road and go 1.5 miles.
-The
+Bear right on Silo Road and go 1.5 miles.
+The church is on the left.

 Historic Conference: